 The Negba Vision

-To provide a framework for children and youth from the social and geographic periphery that will allow them to develop and realize their personal potential, so that they will grow up to be independent, educated and proud citizens who are responsible for themselves and for society.
+To provide a framework for children and youth on the margins of the Israeli society that will allow them to fully develop and realize their personal potential, and to become independent, educated and proud citizens who are responsible, open to the world and able in turn to contribute to the community.

 Negba strives to bridge the gaps between children from low socio-economic backgrounds and others in order to provide them with the tools that will enable them to advance their lives and maximize their abilities.